MicrosoftDocs/webview2-win32-reference/1-0-1905-prerelease/icorewebview2.md

 If this event is subscribed in the add_NewWindowRequested handler it should be called after the new window is set.
 For more details see [ICoreWebView2NewWindowRequestedEventArgs::put_NewWindow](icorewebview2newwindowrequestedeventargs.md).

-Currently this only supports file, http, and https URI schemes.
+This event is by default raised for file, http, and https URI schemes.
+This is also raised for registered custom URI schemes.
+For more details see [ICoreWebView2CustomSchemeRegistration](icorewebview2customschemeregistration.md).

 ```cpp
         if (m_blockImages)